inspiros/kap/README.md

 It's return type shares the same structure as that of ``kap.linear_assignment`` but with some small differences:
 - ``matches``: Each element is the list of indices of matched vertices.
 For example, ``[(0, 0), (1, 1), (2, 0)]``
   indicates that node 0 of partite 0, node 1 of partite 1, and node 0 of partite 3 are matched together.
-  Note that it is **NOT** necessary for a match to contain at least one vertex from each partite (the complete graph case).
+  Note that it is **NOT** necessary for a match to contain at least one vertex from each partite (incomplete graph).
 - ``matching_costs``: Each element is the sum of pairwise costs of all edges formed by the matched vertices.

 The following code reproduce the example described in the paper.